MMesbahU/nextflow/docs/googlecloud.rst

 Google Pipelines API
 ====================

-Google Pipelines API is a managed computing service that allows the execution of containerized workloads in the Google Cloud Platform infrastructure.
+Google Pipelines API (a.k.a. `Genomics API <https://cloud.google.com/genomics/docs/quickstart>`_) is a managed computing service that allows the execution of containerized workloads in the Google Cloud Platform infrastructure.

 Nextflow provides built-in support for Google Pipelines API which allows the seamless deployment of a Nextflow pipeline in the cloud, offloading the process executions as pipelines.

 Download Google Cloud CLI and initialize using the following command::